 A year ago, if I heard the term “mindset” or someone mentioned “life coaching,” my eyes would roll so far back into my head that they would get stuck there for 48 hours.
 I’m an extremely analytical, realistic, straight forward person that relies on a dose of intuition.
 All of this “find your inner-self” shit seemed like a lot of fu-fu fluff.
 The universe works in funny ways my friends.
-Early this year, I brought on a life coach as a Thoughtfully Designed client, and we instantly hit it off.
+Early this year, I brought on a life coach as one of my marketing clients, and we instantly hit it off.

 I’ve been through an emotional rollercoaster over the last two years.
 From my wedding being called off to moving to Michigan to starting a business.
 From trying and failing and trying and failing again and again.
 You think you are on the right path, doing all of the things that make for a life of success and happiness, but one day, you wake up and realize someone else designed this life for you.